Underbelly (TV series): Underbelly Files: The Man Who Got Away

 The Man Who Got Away tells the story of David McMillan who was a British born Australian drug smuggler and the only westerner in history to escape from Klong Prem prison in Bangkok.

-It stars Toby Schmitz David McMillan and Claire van der Boom as McMillan's partner Clelia Vigano.
-The cast also features Jeremy Sims, Aaron Jeffery, Nicholas Eadie, Brendan Cowell, Freya Stafford, Josh Lawson, John Orcisk, William Zappa, Heather Mitchell and Deidre Rubenstein.
+It stars Toby Schmitz, David McMillan and Claire van der Boom as McMillan's partner Clelia Vigano.
+The cast also features Jeremy Sims, Aaron Jeffery, Nicholas Eadie, Brendan Cowell, Freya Stafford, Josh Lawson, John Orcsik, William Zappa, Heather Mitchell and Deidre Rubenstein.
 It also features Anthony Tsingas as David's father.

 The Man Who Got Away premiered on the Nine Network on Monday 21 February 2011.

 Underbelly Files: Chopper (2018)

 Chopper is based on Australia's most notorious gangster, Mark "Chopper" Read, in the 1970s, 80s and 90s.

 Chopper premiered on the Nine Network on Monday February 12, 2018, and concluded on Tuesday February 13, 2018.